graphific/realtime-transcribe-translate/src/extensions/firefox/README.md

 ## Security Note

-This extension only connects to localhost:8765.
-Never expose the WebSocket server to the internet!
+The extension connects to localhost:8765 which is bound to localhost only by default.
+Your transcriptions stay on your machine and are not accessible from the network.

+If you've modified the Docker configuration to allow network access, ensure you understand the security implications and implement appropriate authentication.